allebb/conductor/README.md

 Requirements
 ------------
-Conductor is developed, tested and supported on the Ubuntu Server LTS releases (22.04, 20.04, 18.04, 16.04, 14.04 and 12.04) and Debian 12 (Bookworm) in future I may support other distributions too, I as always welcome PR's from other members of the community too if they wish to contribute configuration changes/updates to the existing project source code!
+Conductor is developed, tested and supported on the Ubuntu Server LTS releases (22.04, 20.04, 18.04, 16.04, 14.04 and 12.04), Debian 12 (Bookworm) and Debian 13 (Trixie) in future I may support other distributions too, I as always welcome PR's from other members of the community too if they wish to contribute configuration changes/updates to the existing project source code!

 Installation
 ------------